 4. In the face of the seemingly relentless and swelling tide of bad news that swamps our perceptions and distorts our perspectives, what gives you hope?

 Answer: There are few gifts given to us as human beings and as religious people more precious than hope, understood here as trust in the forward leading of the Spirit.
 With hope, faithful endurance and loving forgiveness are possible, and without it recrimination, revenge, and reprisal become routine.
 Hope persists against cruelty and despair, and induces patience and wisdom in the face of overweening power and cruelty.

 I have visited communities of faith across the world, and have often been struck by the tenacity of their faith against extraordinary odds.
 I shall always remember my meeting with the Anglican bishop of Birmingham, England, who was held as a prisoner of war in a Japanese camp where he was subjected to terrible torture.
 Battered and bruised, he remained uncowed, unbroken.
-Suffering is not alien to the religion, as we see in the tragedy that has continued to befall minority Christian communities across the world.
-Except for a few areas in the Third World, including the Philippines, Third World Christians often are vulnerable, and in extreme cases those who survive continue to face persecution, discrimination, and exile.
-It calls to mind the words of Scripture: "But we have this treasure in earthen vessels, to show that the transcendent power belongs to God, and not to us.
-We are afflicted in every way, but not crushed; perplexed, but not driven to despair; persecuted, but not forsaken; struck down, but not destroyed....So we do not lose heart."
-(2 Cor.
-4: 7-9, 16.)
-Victim communities continue to hold dear their hope and joy in the Gospel, and their witness deserves a claim on our attention support.
+Suffering is not alien to the religion, as we see in the tragedy that prophesied that someday God would use Okoh but that she would have to wait for the signs of her calling into the ministry.

-I said in the original interview that readers must be inspired to embrace the future because God has preceded us there and is bidding us to heed and to follow.
-The sentiment is worth reiterating, this time with a new sense of urgency, but also with gratitude for God's faithfulness.
-You refer to the current swelling tide In April 1943, while returning from a market at Enugu, Okoh claimed to have heard a voice repeating the words "Matthew 10."
+In April 1943, while returning from a market at Enugu, Okoh claimed to have heard a voice repeating the words "Matthew 10."
 She turned around each time she heard the voice in an attempt to see the speaker but did not see anyone.
 She quickly ran to the home of a friend and asked her "What is Matthew 10?"
 The friend, who was semi-literate, told her that "Matthew 10" is part of the Gospel according to Matthew in the New Testament.
 They sought the help of a young man who read the entire chapter of Matthew 10 to them in the Igbo language from the Union Igbo translation of the Bible.
 The two women then rushed to the prayer house of Prophetess Ozoemena.
 After hearing about Okoh's religious experience, Ma Ozoemena reminded her of the earlier prophecy of God's intention to use her.
 She reiterated the divine warning that Okoh should not rush into the ministry but should wait for God's timing.
 Meanwhile Okoh continued in her textile business at Enugu market.
 She became so resourceful that she was able to finance her son's education and look after him until he got a job.